Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Here in the Puget Sound, our light and landscape are unique.
 The often-overcast skies can make colors appear cooler and more subdued than they might in a sunnier climate.
 It’s a good idea to consider how a color will look on a gray day as well as in the bright summer sun.
 You can also draw inspiration from our natural surroundings—the deep greens of the forests, the blues of the water, and the grays of the mountains.
 Choosing a color that complements this natural palette, like Boothbay Blue or Pearl Gray, can help your home feel perfectly situated in its environment.

-Visualize Colors with the Hardie® Designer Tool
+Visualize Options with the Hardie® Designer Tool

 It can be tough to imagine how a small color swatch will look across your entire home.
 This is where technology becomes your best friend.
 James Hardie has a fantastic visualizer tool that lets you experiment with different siding and trim colors on a sample home or even a photo of your own house.
 The Hardie® Designer tool allows you to try on different combinations, from bold to neutral, helping you feel much more confident in your final choice.
 It’s a simple, fun way to see your vision come to life before the work even begins.